predict-legacy/PredictIO-iOS/README.md

 * [Swift Guide](https://github.com/predict-io/PredictIO-iOS/wiki/Swift-Guide).

 ## Migration Guide
-If you are upgrading from SDK v2.1.2 or lower, please make sure that you update your integration code so that it conforms 3.0 release, checkout the appropriate guide for more details.
+If you are upgrading from SDK v2.1.2 or lower.
+Please make sure that you update your integration code, so that it conforms 3.0 release.
+Checkout the appropriate guide for more details.
 * [Objective-C migration guide](https://github.com/predict-io/PredictIO-iOS/wiki/PredictIO-3.0-Migration-Guide-Objective-C)
 * [Swift migration guide](https://github.com/predict-io/PredictIO-iOS/wiki/PredictIO-3.0-Migration-Guide-Swift)